toggledbits/IntesisWMPGateway/README.md

 The plug-in also provides many of the state variables behind these services.
 In addition, the plug-in maintains the `CurrentTemperature` state variable of the `urn:upnp-org:serviceId:TemperatureSensor1` service (current ambient temperature as reported by the gateway).

-**IMPORTANT:** The model for handling fan mode differs significantly between Intesis and Vera.
+> **IMPORTANT:** The model for handling fan mode differs significantly between Intesis and Vera.
 In Vera/UPnP, setting the fan mode to `ContinuousOn` turns the fan on, but does not change the operating mode of the air handling unit.
-For example, with the fan mode set to ContinuousOn, if the AHU is cooling, it continues to cool until setpoint is achieved, at which time cooling shuts down but the fan continues to operate.
+For example, with the fan mode set to `ContinuousOn`, if the AHU is cooling mode, it continues to cool until setpoint is achieved, at which time cooling shuts down but the fan continues to run.
 In Intesis, to get continuous operation of the fan, one sets the (operating) mode to "Fan", which will stop the AHU from heating or cooling.
 Because of this, the plugin does not react to the `SetMode` action in service `urn:upnp-org:serviceId:HVAC_FanOperatingMode1` (it is quietly ignored).
 In addition, the `FanStatus` state can only be deduced in the "Off" or "FanOnly" operating modes, in which case the status will be "Off" or "On" respectively; in all other cases it will be "Unknown".

-**IMPORTANT:** Also note that I take a different view of `ModeTarget` and `ModeStatus` (in HVAC_UserOperatingMode1) from Vera.
-Vera mostly
-(although not consistently) sees the two as nearly equivalent, with the latter (ModeStatus) following ModeTarget.
-That is, if ModeTarget is set to "HeatOn", ModeStatus also becomes "HeatOn".
+> **IMPORTANT:** Also note that I take a different view of `ModeTarget` and `ModeStatus` (in HVAC_UserOperatingMode1) from Vera.
+Vera mostly (although not consistently) sees the two as nearly equivalent, with the latter (`ModeStatus`) following `ModeTarget`.
+That is, if `ModeTarget` is set to "HeatOn", `ModeStatus` also becomes "HeatOn".
 This is not entirely in keeping with UPnP in my opinion.
-UPnP says, in essence, that
-ModeTarget is the desired operating mode, and ModeStatus is the current operating state.
-This may sound like the same thing, except that
-UPnP takes status much more temporally than Vera; that is, UPnP says if ModeTarget is "HeatOn", but there is no call for heat because the temperature is within the setpoint hysteresis (aka the "deadband"), then ModeStatus may be "InDeadBand", indicating that the unit is currently not doing anything.
-When the current temperature deviates too far from the setpoint and the call for heat comes, then ModeStatus goes to "HeatOn", indicating that the air handling unit is then providing heat.
-In other words, Vera says ModeStatus is effectively a confirmation of ModeTarget, while UPnP says that ModeTarget is the goal, and ModeStatus reflects the at-the-moment state of the unit's activity toward the goal.
-Vera, then, has had to introduce a new non-standard variable (ModeState) to communicate what could and should be communicated in the service-standard variable.
+UPnP says, in essence, that `ModeTarget` is the *desired* operating mode, and `ModeStatus` is the *current actual* operating state.
+This may sound like the same thing, except that UPnP takes status much more temporally than Vera; that is, UPnP says if `ModeTarget` is "HeatOn", but there is no call for heat because the temperature is within the setpoint hysteresis (aka the "deadband"), then `ModeStatus` may be "InDeadBand", indicating that the unit is currently not doing anything.
+When the current temperature deviates too far from the setpoint and the call for heat comes, then `ModeStatus` goes to "HeatOn", indicating that the air handling unit is then providing heat.
+In other words, Vera says `ModeStatus` is effectively a confirmation of `ModeTarget`, while UPnP says that `ModeTarget` is the goal, and `ModeStatus` reflects the at-the-moment state of the unit's activity toward the goal.
+Vera, then, has had to introduce a new non-standard service and variable (`ModeState`) to communicate what could and should be communicated in the service-standard variable.

 ## ImperiHome Integration ##